Business Line of Credit for a New Business

 Alternatives to a Business Line of Credit

 Small business owners should consider the many different funding options available when it comes to borrowing money.
-A business line of credit is one option that many new small business owners have used to bridge gaps and take growth opportunities.
+A business line of credit is one option that many new small business owners have used to bridge gaps and take advantage of growth opportunities.
 But not all small business owners will be able to qualify for a business line of credit.

 Usually, 2-3 years of business experience is required to be approved for a business line of credit.
-Additionally, you will need to show strong personal credit and a good credit history for the business – showing that you have paid people back and that you have used credit responsibly in the past.
+Additionally, you will need to show strong personal credit and good credit history for the business – showing that you have paid people back and that you have used credit responsibly in the past.